rafael-gon/pokedex/README.md

 # Pokedex

-This is a Pokedex App built using ReactJS and TypeScript.
+This is a Pokedex Site built using NextJS and TypeScript.
 It fetches data from the [PokeAPI](https://pokeapi.co/) and displays information about different Pokemon.

 # Getting Started